tigergraph/ecosys/README.md

 run pageRank(maxChange=?, maxIteration=?, dampingFactor=?)
 ```

-Detailed examples could be found at [tg-jdbc-examples](https://github.com/tigergraph/tg-java-driver/tg-jdbc-examples).
+Detailed examples can be found at [tg-jdbc-examples](https://github.com/tigergraph/tg-java-driver/tg-jdbc-examples).

 ## Run examples
-There are 3 demo applications, all of them take 3 parameters: IP address, port, debug.
+There are 3 demo applications.
+All of them take 3 parameters: IP address, port, debug.
 The default IP address is 127.0.0.1, and the default port is 9000.
-Other values may be specified as needed.
+Other values can be specified as needed.
 Debug mode could be turned on when the third parameter is larger than 0.

-To run the examples, first clone [the repository](https://github.com/tigergraph/tg-java-driver), then compile it and run it like this:
+To run the examples, first clone [the repository](https://github.com/tigergraph/tg-java-driver), then compile and run it as following:

 ```
 mvn compile